raviqqe/stak/doc/src/content/docs/hot-reload.md

 This page explains [hot reloading][hot-reload] of Stak Scheme scripts to change behavior of Rust programs dynamically.
 By reading this page, you will learn:

 - How to enable [hot reloading][hot-reload] of Scheme scripts in Rust projects.
-- How to keep updating Scheme scripts in Rust programs with hot reloading.
+- How to keep updating Scheme scripts in Rust programs during hot reloading.

 > WIP